Soldiers Hill (Qld)

 Soldiers Hill faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 17.3%, significantly lower than Australia's average of 30.4%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives in the region.
-Bachelor degrees are most prevalent at 12.2%, followed by postgraduate qualifications (3.4%) and graduate diplomas (1.7%).
-Trade and technical skills are prominent, with 44.5% of residents aged 15+ holding vocational credentials – advanced diplomas (7.4%) and certificates (37.1%).
+Bachelor degrees are the most prevalent at 12.2%, followed by postgraduate qualifications (3.4%) and graduate diplomas (1.7%).
+Vocational credentials are common, with 44.5% of residents aged 15+ holding them, including advanced diplomas (7.4%) and certificates (37.1%).
+Educational participation is high at 31.8%, comprising primary education (14.6%), secondary education (8.0%), and tertiary education (3.3%).

-Educational participation is high, with 31.8% of residents currently enrolled in formal education.
+Educational participation is notably high, with 31.8% of residents currently enrolled in formal education.
 This includes 14.6% in primary education, 8.0% in secondary education, and 3.3% pursuing tertiary education.

 Frequently Asked Questions - Education